yukonblue/CoreColor/README.md

 ## Usage

 The interfaces of *CoreColor* are simple and intuitive to use.
-Here's an example to convert an instance of RGB color model in sRGB colorspace to the equivalent in CMYK model.
+Here's an example to convert an instance of RGB color model in sRGB color space to the equivalent CMYK model.

 ```swift